Storing survival food correctly increases its lifespan and reduces the risk of spoilage.

 Plastic racks might be easier to assemble, but they won’t have the longevity of metal wire or stainless steel products.

 Think about how many cans you need to stockpile for an emergency and find a can organizer with the same capacity.
-Bear in mind that cans are heavy to carry, so storing too many could prove wasteful in the long run if you need to get out of your home in a hurry.
+Remember that cans are heavy to carry, so storing too many could prove wasteful in the long run if you need to get out of your home in a hurry.

 Ease of Use